-5.2 REFERENCES
+1.6 REFERENCES

 - A. Published specification standards, tests or recommended methods of trade, industry or governmental organizations apply to Work in this section where cited below: - 1.
 American National Safety Institute (ANSI) - 2.
 American Society of Testing and Materials (ASTM) - 3.
 Electronics Industries Association (EIA) - 4.
 Federal Communications Commission (FCC) - 5.
-National Electrical Manufacturer's Association (NEMA) - 6.
+National Electrical Manufacturers Association (NEMA) - 6.
 National Electrical Code (NEC) - 7.
 Underwriters Laboratories (UL) - 8.
 Occupational Safety and Health Administration (OSHA) - 9.
 Society of Motion Picture and Television Engineers (SMPTE) - 10.
 Building Industry Consulting Service International (BICSI) - 11.
 Americans with Disabilities Act (ADA) - 12.
 Davis and Davis, Sound System Engineering (3rd Edition) (SSE), Howard W. Sams, 2006 - 13.
 Giddings, Audio System Design and Installation (ASDI), Howard W. Sams, 2013 - 14.
 AV Installation Handbook Second Edition: The Best Practices for Quality Audiovisual Systems, Infocomm (AVIH), 2009 - 15.
 Middle Atlantic Thermal Management White Paper

-5.3 DEFINITIONS
+1.7 DEFINITIONS

 - A. In addition to those Definitions of Division 1, the following list of terms as used in this specification shall be defined as follows: - 1.
 Furnish: To purchase, procure, acquire, and deliver complete with related accessories. - 2.
 Install: To set in place, join, attach, link, set up, or otherwise connect together and test until complete before turning over to the Owner.
-All parts, items, or equipment supplied by Contractor. - 3.
+All parts, items, or equipment supplied by the Vendor. - 3.
 Provide: To furnish and install.

-5.4 SYSTEMS DESCRIPTIONS AND REQUIREMENTS
+1.8 SYSTEMS DESCRIPTIONS AND REQUIREMENTS

-- A. The following is intended to provide an overview of the required work details, system features, and design concepts for the Work. - B. The Work includes provision of a complete and working Assistive Listening System, providing coverage to fixed spectator seating areas. - 1.
-The existing Assistive Listening System is located in the centerfield Scoreboard, with the transmitter in equipment housing behind advertising space on the lower portion of the Scoreboard.
-The antenna is mounted to the eastern side of the Scoreboard, on the upper exterior surface. - a.
-The Work includes demolition of the existing Assistive Listening System. - 1) Remove the existing Assistive Listening System with associated equipment housing, transmitter, and antenna. - 2) Coordinate disposal with the Owner. - 3) Remove cabling not intended for re-use.
+- A. The following is intended to provide an overview of the required work details, system features, and design concepts for the Work. - B. The Work includes provision of a complete and working Assistive Listening System, providing coverage to all fixed spectator seating areas. - 1.
+Reference complementary drawings - 2.
+The existing Assistive Listening System is located on the South lighting tower in the East end zone. - a.
+The Work includes demolition of the existing Assistive Listening System. - 1) Remove the existing Assistive Listening System with associated equipment housing, transmitter, and antenna. - 2) Coordinate disposal with the Owner. - 3) Remove cabling not intended for reuse. - b.
+Provide new weatherized equipment and/or equipment housings for the Assistive Listening Transmitter at all new transmitter locations. - 1) Coordinate a new location for the equipment housing with the Owner that maximizes airflow around the equipment housing and minimizes the cable length between the Assistive Listening Transmitter and the Antenna - 2) Provide conduit and signal cable extension from the existing equipment housing location to the new equipment housing location